State-Funded and Externally-funded (Grants & Contracts) Positions

 Mandatory Student Health Insurance

 All graduate assistants are required to have health insurance while employed.
 Graduate assistants will be charged for the student health insurance plan offered by UNLV.
-It will be up to each student as to whether or not to waive out of the UNLV Student Health Insurance by proving that he or she has acceptable coverage at the beginning of the semester in which they sign their contract.
-All state funded graduate assistants and most extramurally funded graduate assistants enrolled in the UNLV Student Health Insurance will be given a stipend that will go towards a portion of the premium.
+It will be up to each student as to whether or not to waive out of the UNLV Student Health Insurance by proving that they have acceptable coverage at the beginning of the semester they begin as a GA.
+All graduate assistants enrolled in the UNLV Student Health Insurance will be given a waiver that will cover the full cost of the premium.
 Visit the Student Health Center to learn more about student health insurance.

 Out-Of-State Tuition Waiver for Non-Nevada Residents